uswong/homebridge-bondbridge/README.md

 ## Installation
 ### Raspbian/HOOBS/macOS/NAS:
 1. If you have not already, install Homebridge via these instructions for [Raspbian](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian), [HOOBS](https://support.hoobs.org/docs) or [macOS](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-macOS).
 2. Install the `homebridge-myplace` plug-in via the Homebridge UI `Plugins` tab search function.
-Once installed, a pop-up box with a small config in it will appear.
+Once installed, click on the "three dots" at the bottom right and click on "JSON Config", and a pop-up box with a small config in it will appear.
 Do not edit anything and make sure you click `SAVE`.
+Another pop-up dialogue box will appear, click "SAVE" again.
+You will then be prompted to "RESTART HOMEBRIDGE".
+You don't have to restart hombridge but can click "CLOSE" now to move on to the next step.

      Note: `homebridge-myplace` plug-in is essential because the `homebridge-bondbridge` plug-in is dependent on it.
 3. Install `homebridge-bondbridge` plug-in via the Homebridge UI `Plugins` tab search function.
+Once installed, do the same thing as describe in step 2.
 4. If you have not already, install  <B>jq</B> and <B>curl</B> via your terminal or Homebridge UI terminal or through ssh: